 Conscious leadership is leadership which brings out the strengths that are in people, it is leadership that recognizes that when we hire people to work in a company we can of course buy their time and intellect and buy their work but we cannot buy their creativity, motivation and innovative abilities, these are GIFTS that employees give to the company.
 When the individual passion matches the corporate purpose it is this that results in profits of all kinds – it is well-being, it is happiness, it is environmental protection, it is all of those things.

 ‘Performance’ is a combination of both delivery of results and the way the Values have been lived out.
-Principle- and Values-Based Organizations secure long-term good performance over those organizations that are only numbers-based and aggressively chase short-term targets.
+Principle- and Values-Based Organisations secure long-term good performance over organisations that are only numbers-based and aggressively chase short-term targets.

 Jasper Global Corporation